Ben Affleck and Rep. Adam Smith discuss renewed violence in Central Africa.

 NY Times: "Recent reports of women being coerced into late-term abortions by local officials have thrust China’s population control policy into the spotlight and ignited an outcry among policy advisers and scholars who are seeking to push central officials to fundamentally change or repeal a law that penalizes families for having more than one child."

-Ben Affleck: “In Congo, the numbers are still grim.
+Ben Affleck: "In Congo, the numbers are still grim.
 With just 1% of the global population, Congo is responsible for over 6% of global under-five mortality.
 According to USAID, 148 out of 1000 DRC children will not reach five years.
 This is the 5th highest under-five mortality rate in the world.
-Thus, Congo faces daunting challenges and has to negotiate colossal hurdles to save these children and provide them a hopeful future.
+Thus, Congo faces daunting … Continue reading Child Survival in the Democratic Republic of Congo

-Economist: “In the photographs the young mother lies on a clinic bed, her hair obscuring her face.
+Economist: "In the photographs the young mother lies on a clinic bed, her hair obscuring her face.
 She appears as inert as the baby lying beside her.
 But 23-year-old Feng Jianmei is still alive, whereas her baby girl is not.
-The baby was killed while still in the womb by an injection arranged by local family-planning officials.
-They restrained Ms Feng, who was seven months pregnant, and then induced her to give birth to the dead baby.
+The baby was killed while still in the womb by an injection arranged by local … Continue reading The one-child policy: The brutal truth

 Nicholas Kristof: "Once again, in Sudan there are starving children, tens of thousands of refugees, rapes and racial epithets, a spiraling death toll and passivity in the White House."